NuxiNL/cloudabi-ports/README.md

 pkg update
 ```

-All of the packages in the repository can be listed by running the
+After adding the repository, all of its packages can be listed by
-following command:
+running the following command:

 ```sh
 pkg search -r CloudABI '.*'